 In order to harness the full potential of digitalisation and the internet, transparency and trust are essential – for consumers and companies alike.

-The G20 Digital Ministers’ Meeting ended with the adoption of setting out eleven key fields of digital policy and a specific pathway for the future work of the G20.
+The G20 Digital Ministers’ Meeting ended with the adoption of a ministerial declaration and a roadmap (PDF, 427 KB) setting out eleven key fields of digital policy and a specific pathway for the future work of the G20.
 Important challenges include providing high-speed internet for all by 2025, creating inclusive growth and new jobs through digital trade, promoting lifelong digital learning, and closing the gender gap.

 Continuing the success of the digital policy dialogue

-From 23 to 24 October 2017, the G20 members and guest countries met with representatives of the , the , the , the , and the in Hamburg to discuss specific steps in which the roadmap could be implemented.
+From 23 to 24 October 2017, the G20 members and guest countries met with representatives of the Organisation for Economic Co-operation and Development (OECD), the International Telecommunication Union (ITU), the World Bank, the International Monetary Fund (IMF), and the United Nations Conference on Trade and Development (UNCTAD) in Hamburg to discuss specific steps in which the roadmap could be implemented.
 The conclusions were fed into a report of around 120 pages presenting examples of how the roadmap is being implemented by the G20 countries, guest countries and international organisations.

 By engaging in close dialogue on new digital policy measures and best practices, the G20 group can find solutions more easily and highlight the deficits and the problems that occur in driving forward digitalisation.
 Since 1 December 2017, the G20 presidency has been held by Argentina.
 Under the Argentinian presidency, the priorities set out in the roadmap will be further built upon, and the dialogue will be continued.
 The next Digital Ministers’ Meeting is expected to take place in autumn 2018.